sentienhq/Sentien-Launcher/CONTRIBUTING.md

 ## How does it work?

-Different data types can be aggregated via Zeno' simple interface: apps, contacts, settings...
+Different data types can be aggregated via Sentien' simple interface: apps, contacts, settings...

 Each data types uses four classes: